 Maren Olson works in the film finance department for CAA.
 Prior to joining CAA, Maren was the President of Traction Media, where she was responsible for the creative development, packaging, production, financing and sale of independent films.
 Olson has represented domestic and/or worldwide distribution rights to over 70 finished films, including Academy Award winner The Secret in Their Eyes, festival favorites such as An Oversimplification of Her Beauty, Natural Selection and Red Flag, and Sundance Audience Award winners This is Martin Bonner, Valley of Saints and Kinyarwanda.
 As a producer, she was responsible for critically lauded Short Term 12, which premiered at the 2013 SXSW Film Festival, where it won both the Grand Jury and Audience Awards.
 The film went on to win 19 other awards including the Gotham Award for Best Actress and Independent Spirit Award for Best Editing.
 Her production, Ava’s Possessions, premiered at the 2015 SXSW Film Festival.
 Ava’s Possessions, written and directed by Jordan Galland, follows a girl who is recovering from demonic possession.
 Olson has worked with Galland twice previously, having represented domestic distribution rights to his first two feature films, Rosencrantz and Guildenstern are Undead and Alter Egos.
 Additional projects include true-life gangster story The Wannabe, starring Vincent Piazza and Patricia Arquette, which premiered at the 2015 Tribeca Film Festival, and post-apocalyptic drama Orion, starring David Arquette and Lily Cole, both of which she executive produced.
 Olson’s previous industry experience includes working in script development for producer Lawrence Bender (Kill Bill, Good Will Hunting, Pulp Fiction).
 She graduated from the University of Southern California School of Cinema-Television with a B.A. in Film Production and a minor in Business.
 Full Bio »

-In this Stage 32 Next Level Webinar you will learn what kind of independent film project goes on to become a “Festival Darling” and what you can do to better position your independent film for festival success, from script to screen.
-Host Maren Olson will deconstruct both the writing stage- from the major components of a festival-friendly story idea, to what to consider regarding location and characters, all the way to how to incorporate thinking about the budget when writing your script- as well as the production stage – from how to make sure your film gets properly considered by the right people, to which festivals you should submit to and when, all the way to the common ways festival friendly scripts turn into a film that no festival wants to play.
+Maren will teach you what kind of independent film project goes on to become a “Festival Darling” and what you can do to better position your independent film for festival success, from script to screen.
+She will deconstruct both the writing stage- from the major components of a festival-friendly story idea, to what to consider regarding location and characters, all the way to how to incorporate thinking about the budget when writing your script- as well as the production stage – from how to make sure your film gets properly considered by the right people, to which festivals you should submit to and when, all the way to the common ways festival friendly scripts turn into a film that no festival wants to play.
 She will teach you the 3 components of a festival-friendly story idea and why you must answer yes to each.
 She will talk budget, shooting locations and when the proper time is to bring on a producer.
 She will explain the mistakes people make and demystify the myths people believe when navigating the festival circuit.
 She will go over common pitfalls screenwriters, filmmakers and producers make that can be fatal when submitting to festivals.

 Q: What is the format of a webinar?